-6.3.
+5.3.
 Assessment Outcome

 Review scores and comments will be collated and all applications will be discussed at a review panel meeting.
-The review panel will select which applications should proceed to the next stage (interviews).
+The review panel will select which applications should proceed to the next stage.
 Applicants will be informed of the outcome by email.
 Reviewer feedback will be available to all applicants.

-7. Next Stage: Interviews
+6. Next Stage: Interview

-Applications shortlisted at the Application Stage will be invited to the Interview Stage by email.
+Applications shortlisted at the full Application Stage will be invited to interview by email.

+Shortlisted applicants will be invited to attend a virtual interview in Late May/Early June 2023.
 The interview panel will be made up of scientific and PPI reviewers, in addition to an Irish Cancer Society representative.